Chang Do-yong: Early life and education

-Born in 1923, in Ryūsen-gun, Heianhoku-dō, Jang Do-young attended Sinuiju High School(middle school).
+Chang was born on 23 January 1923, in Ryūsen-gun, Heianhoku-dō, Korea, Empire of Japan.
+Chang attended Sinuiju High School(middle school).

 He graduated from the history department of Toyo University in 1944, planning to become a teacher, but instead attended and graduated from the Military Language School, the predecessor to the current Korea Military Academy.

 Career

 World War Two and The Korean War

-Jang initially served in the Imperial Japanese Army during the Japanese occupation of Korea, and retired from the Japanese army after liberation with the rank of lieutenant.
+Chang initially served in the Imperial Japanese Army during the Japanese occupation of Korea, and retired from the Japanese army after liberation with the rank of lieutenant.
 He was then commissioned into the army as a South Korean military officer.
-After serving as the commander of the 5th and 9th regiments, and as the head of the Army Counter Intelligence Corps, he commanded the 6th Infantry Division's forces, and during the initial stages of the Korean war his forces were defeated by Chinese forces at the battles of Sachang-ni, Hwacheon-gun, and Gangwon-do during the initial stages of the Chinese spring offensive.
+After serving as the commander of the 5th and 9th regiments, and as the head of the Army Counter Intelligence Corps, he commanded the 6th Infantry Division's forces, and during the initial stages of the Korean war his forces were defeated by Chinese forces at the battles of Sachang-ni, Hwacheon-gun, and Gangwon Province during the initial stages of the Chinese spring offensive.
 However, his forces quickly recovered and subsequently defeated the Chinese forces at the battle of Yongmunsan, making up for the defeat of the previous month.

 Involvement in the May 16 coup

-After the armistice, Jang became Army Chief of Staff at the age of 39 under the Cabinet of Chang Myon following the April 19 Revolution in 1960, but he was not loyal to his government.
-Jang first learned of the coup from Park Chung-hee on 10 April 1961, who wanted him to lead the new government so that the entire military would support it.
+After the armistice, Chang became Army Chief of Staff at the age of 37 under the Cabinet of Chang Myon following the April 19 Revolution in 1960, but he was not loyal to his government.
+Chang first learned of the coup from Park Chung Hee on 10 April 1961, who wanted him to lead the new government so that the entire military would support it.
 He responded by neither joining the plotters nor notifying the government.
 This indecisiveness has been seen as giving legitimacy to the coup.
-In addition, Jang later convinced then-prime minister Chang Myon, that a security report containing leaked details of the coup (when it was scheduled to occur on May 12) was unreliable.
-This allowed the planners to postpone it to May 16.
+In addition, Chang later convinced then-prime minister Chang Myon, that a security report containing leaked details of the coup (when it was scheduled to occur on 12 May) was unreliable.
+This allowed the planners to postpone it to 16 May.